vshpotter/microsoft-365-docs/microsoft-365/syntex/set-up-microsoft-syntex.md

 description: Learn how to set up Microsoft Syntex content AI features in the Microsoft 365 admin center.
 ---

-# Set up pay-as-you-go services in SharePoint
+# Set up pay-as-you-go services for SharePoint

 This article describes how to set up pay-as-you-go services for SharePoint content AI features.
 Before following the steps in this article, you need to [set up pay-as-you-go billing](syntex-azure-billing.md).